 It is very important to begin good dental habits as a child.
 The problems of gum disease, cavities, and tooth decay can begin at an early age.
 They are preventable by maintaining good habits and a regular dental health routine.

-Dental health is improved by brushing, flossing, limiting sugary snacks, avoiding tobacco products, and visiting your dentist at least twice a year.
+Overall oral health is improved by brushing, flossing, limiting sugary snacks, avoiding tobacco products, and visiting your dentist at least twice a year.
 The results of failure to do so can be painful and financially costly.
-If you have neglected your dental health in the past, contact our office today to schedule an appointment to get yourself back on the path to dental health.
+If you have neglected your dental health in the past, contact our office today to schedule an appointment to get yourself back on the path to oral health.